 Facilities Management MSc / Diploma

-This Facilities Management qualification develops competencies and skills to enable its graduates to manage facilities effectively for a changing business world.
-Taught from the perspective of strategic facilities management, graduates of the programme will gain the skills needed to realise the strategic potential of facilities management to contribute to business effectiveness.
+The Facilities Management programme develops competencies and skills to enable its graduates to manage facilities effectively in a changing business world.
+Taught from the perspective of strategic facilities management, the programme will invest in students the skills necessary to realise the strategic potential of facilities management to contribute to business effectiveness.

-The programme is focused on industrial relevance, ensuring that graduates of the programme are quickly able to make a positive and effective contribution to the success of their working environment.
+The programme is industry relevant, ensuring that graduates are able to quickly make a positive and effective contribution to the success of their working environment.

 The programme is fully accredited by the Royal Institution of Chartered Surveyors (RICS).

-Full-time students undertake four courses in semester one and a further four courses in semester two.
+Full-time students take four courses in Semester 1 and a further four courses in Semester 2.

 Taught courses include: